Are you creative and imaginative with a good eye for composition and lighting? Then, a photography career might be for you!

 You don't need a formal education to become a Photographer.
 However, photography training in the form of a bachelor's degree or VET certification will help you learn and master the technical skills to produce quality pictures.

-The article explains the job profile and the steps to pursue a career in photography.
-You will learn everything about becoming a photographer, from qualifications and skills to career opportunities and job outlook.
+The article explains the job profile and the steps to pursue a photography career.
+You will learn everything about becoming a photographer, from qualifications, courses, salary, and skills to career opportunities and job outlook.

 1. What Is Photography?